MicahParks/terse-URL/README.md

 # terse

-A URL shortener as a coding sample.
+A URL shortener with a web GUI and multiple storage backends.

 ## Configuration
 Environment variable table: